A review of the recipe from my pretend boyfriend, Jamie Oliver’s Cookbook; Grilled Fillet Steak with the Creamiest White Beans and Leeks.

 Siiiiiiiiiiiiiigh ok ok ok.

-So Jamie Oliver is NOT my boyfriend and I haven’t been jetting all around the world ok??
+So Jamie Oliver is only my boyfriend and I haven’t been jetting all around the world ok??
 I’ve been at home, enjoying the quality half hour of tv time we spend together.
 Well, maybe not TOGETHER, together… and maybe it’s just me WISHING Jamie was my boyfriend.
 Can’t blame a girl, can ya?
 I mean, look at him!
 ‘Nuff said.

 But guess what?
 My REAL boyfriend, being all sweet and understanding, fulfilled my wishes and bought me a couple of Jamie’s cookbooks.
 (For no reason I should add!!)
 Can I just say I was thrilled???